 Welcome to the website of the Advocacy Training Council (ATC)

-The ATC is pleased to announce the launch of its introductory DVD on foreign languages in court and the effective use of interpreters.
+The ATC is pleased to announce the launch of a suite of training materials which focusses on foreign languages in court and the effective use of interpreters.

-This is part of a research project carried out by The Advocacy Training Council in conjunction with Middlesex and Surrey Universities and funded by The Legal Education Foundation.
+This research project has been carried out by The Advocacy Training Council in conjunction with Middlesex and Surrey Universities and funded by The Legal Education Foundation.

 The Advocacy Training Council is a Council established by the Council of the Inns of Court (COIC).
 We comprise of barristers, judges and others drawn from the Inns of Court, the Circuits, the Bar Council of England and Wales, Specialist Bar Associations and from other representative bodies and organisations.